WATCH LIVE ON FACEBOOK- SUNDAY @ 11AM!!CLICK HERE.

 We grow as disciples through reading, learning and applying the word of God.

 Our discipleship starts and is undergirded by our knowledge of the word of God.
 Our growth is predicated on our knowledge, understanding and application of the word of God.
 We will not live or experience God above our knowledge of His word.
 No matter how much you desire to experience God's influence.
 It's determined by your knowledge of His word.
+2 Peter 1:1-4

 You can shout, dance or do any other religious or churchy thing.

 But it will not matter much without growing in the word of God.
 Look at John 4:22-24.
 Knowing the word of God gives us His perspective and will for our lives and the world we live in.
 It gives us principles, wisdom and instructions to live by.
 And it fuels our faith and informs our behavior.
-Our discipleship is principled in the word of God.
+Our discipleship is principled in us knowing and applying the word of God.

 Discipleship starts and is undergirded by the word of God.
-That's why its so imperative to read and study it,
+That's why its so imperative to read and study it

 •The word is profitable for doctrine, reproof, and correction.
 2 Timothy 3:16-17